International Financial Reporting Standards: US Generally Accepted Accounting Principles

 US Generally Accepted Accounting Principles, commonly called US GAAP, remains separate from IFRS.
 The Securities Exchange Committee (SEC) requires the use of US GAAP by domestic companies with listed securities and does not permit them to use IFRS; US GAAP is also used by some companies in Japan and the rest of the world.

 In 2002 IASB and the Financial Accounting Standards Board (FASB), the body supporting US GAAP, announced a programme known as the Norwalk Agreement that aimed at eliminating differences between IFRS and US GAAP.
 In 2012 the SEC announced that it expected separate US GAAP to continue for the foreseeable future but sought to encourage further work to align the two standards.

 IFRS is sometimes described as principles-based, as opposed to a rules-based approach in US GAAP; in US GAAP there is more instruction in the application of standards to specific examples and industries.

 Conceptual Framework for Financial Reporting

 The Conceptual Framework serves as a tool for the IASB to develop standards.
+The European Commission assessed in 2003 that endorsing (adopting as a Regulation or Directive) the Conceptual Framework was unnecessary because the main standard, IAS 1 Presentation of Financial Statements, already ensured a fair presentation.
 It does not override the requirements of individual IFRSs.
 Some companies may use the Framework as a reference for selecting their accounting policies in the absence of specific IFRS requirements.

-Objective of financial statements
+Chapter 1: Objective of general purpose financial reporting (CF 1.1–1.25)

-The Conceptual Framework states that the primary purpose of financial information is to be useful to existing and potential investors, lenders and other creditors when making decisions about the financing of the entity and exercising rights to vote on, or otherwise influence, management's actions that affect the use of the entity's economic resources.
+The Conceptual Framework states that the primary purpose of financial information is to be useful to existing and potential investors, lenders and other creditors when making decisions about providing resources to the entity [CF 1.2].
+Decisions include buying, selling or holding equity and debt instruments, and exercising rights to vote on management's actions that affect the use of the entity's economic resources.

 Users base their expectations of returns on their assessment of: